circonus-labs/circonusvi/README.md

    match on (such as target), and pattern is a regular expression.
 If any returned piece of data doesn't have the key (e.g. rules don't have targets), then it doesn't match
+ * To search on nested keys (such as a check configuration), separate the key names with a underscore.
+E.g. to match on

+        { "config": { "code": "200" ... } ... }
+   (the above example is from a http check) you can use 'config_code=200'.
+If you need to match on list items, use numbers for the key.
+0 for the first item, 1 for the second and so on.
  * Options are:
     * -a -- Specify which account to use
     * -d -- Enable debug mode